 In 1831, King's College, London, awarded Lyell the geology chair.
 He lasted just three years there.
 The Church of England dominated the institution's thinking, and Lyell wanted to "free the science from Moses."
-His situation soon improved and by the late 1830s, he was president of the Geological Society.
+Early on, Lyell wearied of the naturalist William Buckland's teachings due to Buckland's biblical interpretation of geology.
+Perhaps a more practical concern was that geology lectures were extracurricular, meaning he could expect little income.
+He turned to authorship, and by the late 1830s, had become president of the Geological Society.

 Some modern historians have argued that the way Lyell portrayed his intellectual rivals, the catastrophists, was unfair.
 He accused them of looking to supernatural causes of landscape features, but many of them did no such thing; they simply suspected that events like earthquakes had happened on a larger scale in the geologic past than at present.
 In fact, using the present to explain the past, as Lyell recommended, is an approach that must be used with caution.
 Extrapolating from a single year or even a century may not work — such a short time span isn't likely to reproduce all the events that have shaped the landscape.
 Extrapolating from longer time spans is more effective.

-Early on, Lyell had a strong influence on Darwin, but Darwin didn't have the same effect on Lyell.
-Lyell only reluctantly accepted the theory of evolution; for much of his life, he maintained a steady-state view of the earth and its inhabitants, arguing that as one species went extinct, another appeared.
+Early on, Lyell had a strong influence on Darwin, who later remarked to Lyell's father-in-law, "I always feel as if my books came half out of Lyell's brains."
+Lyell was impressed with Darwin's work in the field of geology.
+Upon hearing of Darwin's theory of coral atoll formation, Lyell reportedly broke into a joyful dance.
+But Darwin's theory of evolution was a different story.
+Lyell only reluctantly accepted the theory of evolution, finally acknowledging the theory in the 10th edition of Principles.
+Fo much of his life, Lyell maintained a steady-state view of the Earth and its inhabitants, arguing that as one species went extinct, another appeared.
 This was partly because of his belief in a long-standing, deep division between humans and animals, in which mankind's superiority to animals was moral, not physical.
-Between the time he published Principles of Geology in 1830 and Antiquity of Man in 1863, Lyell changed his views.
+Between the time he published Principles of Geology in the early 1830s, and Antiquity of Man in 1863, Lyell changed his views.
 In the first book, he agreed with Cuvier that no humans predated the current epoch.
 In the second, he extended humanity's existence back in time.
 His acceptance of Darwinian evolution and human prehistory weren't the only times Lyell had to surrender his beliefs; he also came to support Louis Agassiz's theory of the Ice Age, when gigantic ice sheets covered much of the northern hemisphere in the Pleistocene epoch.
-Lyell withheld his support of Agassiz's theory for decades, because it stood in direct opposition to his own hypotheses of a steady-state earth.
+Lyell withheld his support of Agassiz's theory for decades, because it stood in direct opposition to his own hypotheses of a steady-state Earth.